scholtz-gnome/dynamic-programming/src/construct-note/README.md

 Write a function called `constructNote` which accepts two strings: a message and some letters.
 The function should return `true` if the message can be built with the letters that you are given, or it should return `false`.

-Assume that there are only lowercase letters and no space or special characters in both the message and the letters.
+Assume that there are only lowercase letters and no spaces or special characters in either the message or the letters.

 ## Bonus Constraints: